oanda/apidocs/README.md

 * Build a full fledged trading app on our platform
 * Create a service that provides exchange rates for eCommerce companies
 * Start a business to hedge currency risks for other companies
-* Implement your own trading algorithms
+* Implement high frequency trading algorithms that make money while you sleep
 * Create a social, big data, mobile mashup targeted at disrupting the Gen Y crowd
+* Build a "Chart Chat" service that combines our chart data with the stock twits api

 Try it!
 -------